Ronit-Bhardwaj/Multi_backend_cache_library/README.md

 ⦁	GetAllKeys Performance:

-Benchmark tests for GetAllKeys provide insights into the performance of retrieving all keys from Redis.
+Benchmark tests for GetAllKeys provide insights into the performance of retrieving all keys and values from Redis.
 This operation can be impacted by the number of keys and the server's performance, though Redis is typically optimized for handling such queries efficiently.

 ⦁	Delete and Clear Performance: